 The availability of warrant records allows individuals to verify the existence of warrants and understand the nature of any legal actions taken against them or others.
-These records are maintained by the appropriate governmental authorities and are subject to public inspection, reflecting the state's commitment to transparency and public oversight.
+These records are maintained by the Columbus County Clerk of Superior Court and are subject to public inspection, reflecting the state's commitment to transparency and public oversight as mandated by N.C.G.S. § 132-1.

 Warrant records in Columbus County typically include: